 But fear not!
 Understanding and adopting ACES doesn’t require a PhD in Color Science, or budgets with over 10 digits.

-In today’s article, we’re breaking down what ACES is, and what ACES isn’t.
-Also, why it just might transform the future of post-production and how you can plan for it.
+In today’s article, we’re breaking down what ACES is, what ACES isn’t, and why it just might transform the future of post-production.

 ACES: An Overview

 The system aims to standardize the color science used across a huge breadth of software and hardware tools.
-It aims to preserve the highest level of image quality throughout the entire workflow, including production, post-production, distribution/presentation, and archiving.
+It also promises to preserve the highest level of image quality throughout the entire workflow, including production, post-production, distribution/presentation, and archiving.

 The History Of ACES

 In 2004, when the ACES project started, a cloud loomed over the cinematic arts.